orbisius/orbisius-child-theme-creator/readme.txt

 == Changelog ==

 = 1.4.0 =
+* Added Orbisius cloud library where people can store snippets, license keys etc.
 * Tested with WP 4.8
 * Got rid of some duplicated functions.
-* Reduced the height (rows of the 2 editors to 16) from 22
+* Reduced the height of the 2x editors (from 22 rows to 16)

 = 1.3.9 =
 * Minor fixes and improvements to the UI